foldragondev/dragonForge/README.md

-# 🔥 Dragonforge: The Ultimate Chronicles
+# 🔥 Dragonforge: Rise of The Legendary

 Welcome to **Dragonforge**, a professional-grade, text-based tactical RPG.
 This project is the culmination of a multi-generational collaboration between human creativity and artificial intelligence, featuring deep tactical combat, a modular engine, and an epic multi-stage finale.